barumau/pandunia/english/index.md

 ## How Pandunia works?

 Learning Pandunia is a course in basic linguistics by itself.
-There are three structural types of Pandunia that familiarize learners with the most common types and structures of languages.
+There are three structural varieties of Pandunia that familiarize learners with the most common types and structures of languages.

-1. **Mini Pandunia** (MnP) is the simplest type.
+1. **Mini Pandunia** (MnP) is the simplest variety.
    It has only invariable words.
    It uses specific grammatical words and **no inflection** to indicate grammatical relationships.
-2. *Midi Pandunia* (MdP) is a compromise between the extreme types.
+2. *Midi Pandunia* (MdP) is a compromise between the extreme varieties.
    It uses **little inflection** to indicate grammatical relationships.
    It has exactly five inflectional suffixes, which are the famous five **word class markers**.
-3. *Maxi Pandunia* (MxP) is the most complicated type.
+3. *Maxi Pandunia* (MxP) is the most complicated variety.
    It uses **much inflection** to indicate grammatical relationships, and forms of words can change considerably.

-The types are compatible with each other!
+The varieties are compatible with each other!
-The most advanced type, Maxi Pandunia, includes Midi Pandunia, which in turn includes Mini Pandunia.
+The most advanced variety, Maxi Pandunia, includes Midi Pandunia, which in turn includes Mini Pandunia.

-The best way to get familiar with the three types is to start from Midi Pandunia.
+The best way to get familiar with the three varieties is to start from Midi Pandunia.
-Midi Pandunia words consist of two parts: the word stem and a *vowel ending* that indicates the word's part of speech.
+Midi Pandunia words consist of two parts: a word stem and a *vowel ending* that indicates the word's part of speech.

 - Every adjective ends in ***-i***.
 - Every adverb ends in ***-o***.